Recently updated on November 30th, 2024 at 11:18 am

 Representation: wlw relationship

-This Is How You Lose the Time War is an popular fantasy novella.
+This Is How You Lose the Time War is a popular fantasy novella.
 But, it won’t be suitable for everyone.
 And it’s not a light read.

-I wasn’t a fan.
-Problem is, not much happens in the first 30 pages.
+The problem is, nothing happens in the first 30 pages.
 Consequently, it’s difficult to get into.
-Likewise, the writers delight in confusing and maddening the reader.
+Likewise, the writers delight in confusing the reader.

-This is How You Lose the Time War is set in the midst of a war.
-An agent of the Commandant finds a letter that reads burn before reading.
+This is How You Lose the Time War takes place during a war.
+An agent of the Commandant comes across a letter marked “burn before reading.”

-This letter sparks an unlikely correspondence between two rival agents.
+That letter kicks off an unexpected exchange between two rival agents.
 But what first begins as a taunt, grows into something more.
 Something romantic.

-However, the discover of their bond would mean death for each of them.
+However, the discovery of their bond would mean death for each of them.
 After all, there’s still a war going on.
 A war that someone has to win.

-While this book wasn’t personally for me, I can understand it’s popular.
+While this book wasn’t for me, I can understand why it’s popular.
 Cleverly written and full of beautiful prose.
-However, you need to pay attention when you read this.

 Buy on Amazon | Waterstones |